JPShag/AI-Tools/README.md

 **Note:** It is **never** a good idea to upload anything personal or confidential to cloud-based AIs, as many of them use your prompts for data collection or training.
 For privacy, it's best to run large language models (LLMs) locally.

+## DISCOUNTED Up to 80% off ChatGPT, Google AI Pro, Perplexity Pro, and other AI subscriptions/PC software DM on discord @ vcpu

+**Please have patience.
+I have a backlog of messages to attend to atm.**

 -----

 ## AI Chatbots